 In the light of our findings, the most expected habitat for ME in the White Sea littoral is a bottom substrate in a location exposed to surf, with a “normal” for the White Sea surface salinity (24 ppt) and away from ports and big rivers, while for MT it is an algal substrate in an area protected from wind, with reduced salinity and close to active ports and big rivers.
 Of these ecological differences between species in the White Sea, only those related to ports and substrates were previously noticed (VS 11, Katolikova et al. 2016).

 Segregation by salinity.
 It is generally recognized that the Baltic mussel (MT) is adapted to extremely low salinity (REF +++), which is also confirmed by ecophysiological data (Knöbel et al. 2021).
 Comparative ecophysiological data on MT and ME outside the Baltic are non-conclusive and partly contradictory (Gardner & Thompson 2001; Qiu et al., 2002; Sokolova et al. 2024) and, until the present study, it has not been possible to convincingly prove species segregation by salinity in non-Baltic contact zones, including the Kola one (Moreau et al. 2005; REF; Katolikova et al. 2016; Marchenko et al. 2023).
 For the White Sea, this state of knowledge may be due to at least three reasons, of which the first two may explain the vague relationship in other contact zones as well.
 First, the presence of other important factors affecting species segregation and masking the role of salinity.
 Second, the relatively narrow range of salinity in mussel habitats, in comparison with the Baltic Sea.
-Third, the curvilinear dependance of the proportion of MT in mixed settlements (Ptros) on salinity, where Ptros increases not only at reduced salinity, but also at extremely high, for the White Sea, salinity (up to 30 ppt, Fig. 2D).
+Third, the curvilinear dependence of the proportion of MT in mixed settlements (Ptros) on salinity, where Ptros increases not only at reduced salinity, but also at extremely high, for the White Sea, salinity (up to 30 ppt, Fig. 2D).
 This nonlinearity which may have prevented the dependence from being detected, can be explained in two ways.
 On the one hand, local summer surface salinity above 24 ppt in Kandalaksha Bay, supposedly associated with irregular episodes of upwelling (Dale & Prego 2003), may be a nonspecific stress for littoral animals adapted to lower salinity, which MT can tolerate better (Katolikova et al. 2016, see also below).
 On the other hand, as detailed studies in the Barents Sea have shown (Khaitov et al. 2021, Marchenko et al. 2023), the method we used to predict Ptros (“morphotype test”) may slightly overestimate it at salinities close to 30 ppt.
 Therefore, at this point we cannot rule out that the increased Ptros in sites with high salinity is not an artifact of the method used for assessment of taxonomic structure.

 Non-random distribution relative to ports.
 According to the hypothesis of Vainola & Strelkov (2011), the confinement of MT to harbors in the White and Barents Seas reflects the history of its invasion into the region - by sea transport from the western Atlantic in the 20th century, which agrees with all genetic data (Simon, Wenne, Laakkonen ...).
 Katolikova et al. 2016 suggested that MT may also be more resistant to anthropogenic pollution and generally be a more opportunistic species, better adapted to disturbed habitats.
 Our observation that MT frequency is lower near abandoned ports than near active ones is consistent with this hypothesis.
 However, it should be kept in mind that unlike active ports, abandoned harbors may have been more isolated from the propagule pressure of MT in recent decades, which may have affected the size of populations of this species.